C – Variables and Data Types

 Another thing you need to do is come up with a variable name that best describe what it is used for.
 Note that everything in C is case sensitive.
 For an example, if you declare a variable with the name CaNdY, and when you need to use that variable, you have to type that in exact, upper and lower case letters.

-After seeing how we declare a variable, let us store integer 2 to that variable.
+After seeing how a variable can be declared, the program below shows an example of storing integer 2 to that variable.
 There are two ways to do this.

 Multiple variables can be created in two ways.
-Let us say we have 2 cars, 1 truck, and 3 motorcycles.
-We are going to store that in memory.
+In this example, a person owns 2 cars, 1 truck, and 3 motorcycles.
+The owner of those vehicles want to store that information in memory.
 There are two ways to do this.

 There is one person in an elevator that weighs 158.75 pounds (72 kg).
 Store that information in memory.